orbitalchicken/Roadmap/Triaged.md

 Can't reproduce
 ---------------
 	when modifying settings in the Security Centre, I noticed that some minimized windows could not be maximized again.
-They were visible in the task bar but could not be selected.
+They were visible in the task bar but could not be selected. cinnamon : the battery icon doesn’t show the percentage on the panel and i have to always click on the battery icon to show me the percentage.

 Upstream